sonnyp/JSON8/README.md

 Returns true for any JSON valid value.
 JSON valid values are: number, boolean, null, string, array, object.

-This method is not recursive, if you need to deep check for validity use the [valid method](#valid).
+This method is not recursive, if you need to deep check for validity use the [oo.valid method](#oovalid).

 ```javascript
 oo.is(true, 'JSON')      //true